ohshitgorillas/ReducedReachKBLayer/README.md

 ## Layout
+Below are the specific keymappings within the Caps Lock layer.

+Letter and number keys are referred to within single quotes, i.e. the the key immediately to the right of Caps Lock is 'a'.
+Symbol keys are denoted with their primary character then shifted character in single quotes, i.e. the key to the left of the Backspace is '=+'.
+Other main functions such as Enter, Backspace, etc. are referred to without quotes.

+The forward delete key is referred to as Delete.

 ### Toggle Caps Lock
 The caps lock toggle is available by pressing Caps Lock + Space.

 ### Left Hand (main functions + modifiers)
 1. 'q' as Escape